smewled2012/WeeklyChallenge_7/README.md

-# Department and Employee Registaration
+# Department and Employee Registaration Application

 The project is a simple Department and Employee Registaration for Sterling Company with User Interface form to input information and it conatins different templates for Employee Registration, Department Registration, to see list of Employees and list of Departments.